spiceandwolf/PRICE/README.md

-# PRICE: A Pretrained Model for Cross-Database Cardinality Estimation
+# Optimize Cardinality Estimation Model Pretraining by Simplifying the Training Datasets

-Cardinality estimation (CardEst) plays a crucial role in the optimization of query execution plans.
-Over the past decade, a number of methods have been proposed to address this issue, but limitations such as the inability to transfer across different databases have hindered their widespread deployment.

-In response, we present **PRICE**, a <u>PR</u>etrained mult<u>I</u>-table <u>C</u>ard<u>E</u>st model designed to overcome these limitations.
-PRICE leverages low-level and transferable features, as well as self-attention models, to learn meta-knowledge for computing cardinality in any database.
-It is generally applicable to any unseen new database to attain high estimation accuracy, while its preparation cost is as little as the basic one-dimensional histogram-based CardEst methods.

-This repository includes the implementation for **PRICE** and the procedures for evaluation, pretraining, and finetuning.
+This is the code of our paper: **Optimize Cardinality Estimation Model Pretraining by Simplifying the Training Datasets**

 If you have any questions about our methodology or this repository, please contact us.

+## GenAI Usage Disclosure
+In this paper, GenAI software tools are utilized for text translation, linguistic refinement, and code debugging.
+The GenAIs we used are deepseek and Doubao.

 ## Code Structure